infra-monkey/kcm_webcam_settings/README.md

 The Zoom Client will not use the settings defined in this module if "HD" is checked in the "Zoom application" camera settings.

+This Plugin will crash if `v4l2loopback` is installed.

 # Security and permissions

 The kcm need root permission to write the udev rules.